-4.5 24-hour Dissolved Oxygen Sampling
+4.6 24-hour Dissolved Oxygen Sampling

-In addition to targeted and routine sampling, twelve 24-hour continuous sampling gages were deployed at the mainstem sampling stations: EFU, EFL, WFU and WFL.
-Continuous (24-hour) monitoring data (for water temperature, specific conductance, dissolved oxygen, and pH) were collected at 15-minute intervals at each bayou sampling station during 24-hour events.
+In addition to targeted and routine sampling, twelve 24-hour continuous monitoring events occurred at mainstem sampling stations (EFU, EFL, WFU and WFL).
+Continuous (24-hour) monitoring data (for water temperature, specific conductance, dissolved oxygen, and pH) were collected at 15-minute intervals at each bayou sampling station.
 Monitoring of 24-hour DO is measured to determine compliance with aquatic life use designations and to support biological modeling, as well as to aid with the analysis of short-term fluctuations.
-The 24-hour monitoring can show the variation of DO throughout the course of the day and reveal high and low DO concentrations.
+24-hour monitoring can highlight the variation of DO throughout the course of the day and reveal high and low DO concentrations.

 To assess the 24-hour DO sampling results, a separate set of criteria and analyses are used than those for grab samples.
 These include the absolute minimum and average DO values over a continuous 24-hour monitoring event.
 The TCEQ also requires a minimum number of samples to be taken during specific seasons (index periods) to accurately represent seasonal DO variations.
 These values must then meet certain TCEQ requirements to determine if the waterbody is impaired.
 Conducting 24-hour sampling events is resource intensive and, therefore, 24-hour data are not always available at all streams during the index period necessary for criteria analysis.
-If the 24-hour sampling events are not available, TCEQ relies on grab sample DO data for screening level assessment as described in Section 4.4 Dissolved Oxygen.
+If the 24-hour sampling events are not available, TCEQ relies on grab sample DO data for screening level assessment as described in Section 4.5 Dissolved Oxygen.
 Both 24-hour data and grab samples have been used for West and East Fork assessments.